freddyb/webext-discard-tab/CONTRIBUTING.md

-# Contributing to Freeze Tab
+# Contributing to Discard Tab

 ## Localization & Translations
 These are the steps if you want to contribute messages for a new language: